adam-gatherer/terraform-load-balancer/howto/README.md

 ### 4 - Load Balancer

-The load balancer will balance traffic between all targets in the target group.
+The load balancer (LB) will balance traffic between all targets in the target group.
 Because we're balancing traffic for specific port numbers we'll use an application laod balancer.
-Start by setting up the LB itself:
+Start by setting up `load-balancer.tf`:

 ```hcl
 resource "aws_lb" "<lb-name-here>" {